GradeAid/GradeAid/README.md

 Initially we applied machine learning algorithms like linear regression, SVR and Random Forest on the dataset without addition of features that were mentioned in the preprocessing section before.
 Our results were not really satisfactory as our mean squared error was quite high for all the above algorithms.
 After this initial evaluation, we added the extra features,applied CountVectorizer again on this modified dataset and applied the same three algorithms.There was a great improvement in the performance of all three algorithms especially Random forest for which the mean squared error reduced drastically.

-Python notebook for the implementation of this module can be found in the file, **Essay_Scoring_1.ipynb**
+Python notebook for the implementation of this module can be found in the file, **data_processing.ipynb**

 **3. Applying Neural Networks**